KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 ### With `git log -p`

 The simplest is to use `git log`.
-If you add `-p` (or `-u` or `--patch`), you will have the modifier code of each commit, there's nothing for it but to search in the output to find a specific string.
+If you add `-p` (or `-u` or `--patch`), you will have the modifier code of each commit, there’s nothing for it but to search in the output to find a specific string.

 ### With `git log -S`

 A better method is to use the `-S` parameter to search for a specific string: `git log -S console.log` will search all commit which contains the string "console.log" in the patch content.
-It's better than the previous method because it doesn't search in the commit message or information (username, date…) and it's only searching in the patch content and not in the lines added before and after the patch content.
+It’s better than the previous method because it doesn’t search in the commit message or information (username, date…) and it’s only searching in the patch content and not in the lines added before and after the patch content.

 You can add several parameters to reduce the commits related to the search: